- A weekend in Koh Yao Noi

 As mentioned earlier, keep in mind that you will probably spend more time in your hotel than you did in Phuket or anywhere else.
-Across the years, we tried 3 different hotels in Koh Yao: Koyao Island Resort, Six Sense Yao Noi, and recently 9Hornbills tented camp.
+Over the years, we tried 3 different hotels in Koh Yao: Koyao Island Resort, Six Sense Yao Noi, and recently 9Hornbills tented camp.

-Six Sense is the most luxurious resort on the island.
-The villas are superbly designed with a sustainable mindset, mostly build from wood and natural materials.
+Six Senses is the most luxurious resort on the island.
+The villas are superbly designed with a sustainable mindset, mostly built from wood and natural materials.
 Each villa is large and well designed, with a private pool, and most offer a fantastic view of the Phang Nga landscape.
 The spa is also excellent and adds a luxury touch to your tropical escape.
 Six Sense Yao Noi is probably the ultimate way to enjoy a relaxing stay on Koh Yao with your loved one.

 Koyao Island Resort

 Koyao Island Resort is a set of lovely villas spread across a vast manicured land near the seaside, peppered with immense coconut trees.
 The beautiful thatched roofs of the villas add a unique tropical touch.
 The design is unique and cosy, with vast sofas in a vast open-air sitting area facing the garden and the sea beyond.
 Not that each villa is entirely opened and therefore offers very little privacy.